-During the financial year under review, there was no incidence of corruption or bribery or serious breaches against business ethics noted or reported.
+Further to the above, there was also no incidence of corruption or bribery or serious breaches against business ethics noted or reported in the past three (3) financial years, including the financial year under review.

-Please refer to the Group's corporate governance practices in the Corporate Governance Overview Statement of this Annual Report and the Corporate Governance Report 2021 for detailed information.
+Please refer to the Group's corporate governance practices in the Corporate Governance Overview Statement of this Annual Report and the Corporate Governance Report 2022 for detailed information.